yegor256/blog/_drafts/spec.md

 we're **engineers**, not artists.
 We must follow rules and standards, mostly because they are making our communication easier.

-Now I'm getting to my point.
-The specs I usually see violate pretty much all eight principles mentioned earlier.
+Now, I'm getting to my point.
+The specs I usually see violate pretty much **all** eight principles mentioned earlier.
 Below is a summary of how exactly they do it.
 BTW, all examples are taken from real documents in real commercial software projects.